Ephraim Kyriakos

-Life
+Early life and education

 Ephraim Kyriakos was born in Beirut, Lebanon on April 15, 1943, the son of Jamil Kyriakos and Alice Manassah.
 While living with his family in Achrafiyeh (East Beirut), he entered a career in telecommunications.
-He attended the International College in Beirut before joining the faculty of engineering of the Universite Saint Joseph (Jesuit).
+He attended the International College in Beirut before joining the faculty of engineering of the Saint Joseph University of Beirut.
 He continued his studies in his specialty of electronics and communications in Paris, France before working in his field in the construction of a subway station.

-Turning to a teaching career, he returned to St. Joseph University where he taught.
+He later pursued a teaching career, returning to St. Joseph University as a teacher.
 Later he continued teaching in Dekwaneh and at the National Orthodox High School (Mar-Elias)-al-Mina in Tripoli, Lebanon.
 He also led the Orthodox Youth Movement center in Beirut.

+Bishop

 In 1972, Ephraim left his secular career and entered the St. John of Damascus Institute of Theology at the University of Balamand.
 The ongoing civil war in Lebanon in the 1970s caused, in 1975, the transfer of operations of the institute to the Theological Academy of Thessalonica in Greece.
 While attending the Institute, Ephraim entered holy orders when he was ordained a deacon on August 15, 1974.
 He was ordained a priest on October 15, 1978.
 After graduating, Patriarch Elias IV of Antioch asked Ephraim to return and reopen the Institute of Theology in Beirut; Ephraim served as its Dean from 1978 to 1981.

 In Greece, Ephraim entered the monastic community when he was tonsured a monk at the Monastery of St. Paul on Mount Athos on October 16, 1983.
 At his tonsure, he received his name "Ephraim", in honor of Ephraim the Syrian, from the Elder Parthanios under whose spiritual direction Ephraim remained for several years.

 After Ephraim returned to Lebanon, he established his own monastery in Nahr Baskinta, near Biq'aata, within the jurisdiction of Metropolitan George (Khodr) of Mount Lebanon.
 The name of the monastery is the Holy Archangel Michael Monastery.

 Ephraim was elevated to archimandrite on November 8, 1991 by Metr.
 George (Khodr).
 At the invitation of Bp.
 Alexander of Ottawa, the Elder Ephraim made an extensive visit to Canada in the autumn of 2005.

 On October 6, 2009, Arch.
 Ephraim (Kyriakos) was elected to be the Metropolitan Archbishop of Tripoli, Koura and Dependencies of the vacant Archdiocese of Tripoli, al-Koura and Dependencies after the repose of Abp.
 Elias (Kurban).
 On October 18, 2009 in the Marian Church Damascus he was elevated to archiepiscopacy and was received in Tripoli the following day in festivities at the Saint Georges Cathedral.
 Ephraim is fluent in Arabic, French, English, and Greek.